 The relationship of power input and output is variable depending on the size and working conditions, but almost always tend to be higher than those of conventional transformers.
 Also, since the resistive losses of a transformer come from the copper wire of the coils and the losses of the core, and since the toroid has less losses, it will be more efficient as I already hinted before.

-Companies that applications or uses they are similar to those of conventional transformers.
+HR applications or uses they are similar to those of conventional transformers.
 The toroidal transformer is usually used more in the sector of telecommunications, musical instruments, medical devices, amplifiers, etc.

 Advantages and disadvantages